 Micro-entity in the UK? – Find your way through the meandering streets of tax compliance

-If you run a micro-entity, it is imperative that you are aware of the legislation regarding your tax filing procedures.
+If you run a micro-entity, you must know the legislation regarding your tax filing procedures.
 A micro-entity must comply every year to Companies House else there could be serious consequences.
-The registrar might assume that the company is dormant and strike it from the register.
+The registrar might assume the company is dormant and strike it from the register.
 In such cases, the company ceases to exist and its assets become Crown property.

-Hence, we have put together a comprehensive guide of filing legislations and rule so you can ensure you are not on the wrong side of the law.
+Hence, we have put together a comprehensive guide of filing legislation and rule so you can ensure you are not on the wrong side of the law.

 It is recommended to read this guide together with the Companies Act 2006 and the relevant regulations which are available to view on the UK legislation website.
 A couple of relevant legislations are listed at the end of the article to help you navigate the law.